Frequently asked questions

 Volunteers with solid experience of leading projects and teams may be invited to act as project coordinators.

-Our costs are low, but if you want to donate, our support page is here.
+If you want to donate, our support page is here.